 This course discusses the chemistry of alkanes and the fundamental concepts of functional groups in organic compounds.
-The functional groups include alkenes, alkynes, aromatic hydrocarbons, alcohols, phenols, organo-halogens, ethers, epoxides, aldehydes, ketones, carboxylic acids and their derivatives.
+The functional groups include alkenes, alkynes, aromatic hydrocarbons, alcohols, phenols, organohalogens, ethers, epoxides, and their derivatives.
 In each topic, the students will be introduced to the structures of the functional groups and the nomenclatures (common names and IUPAC names).
 Physical properties, preparations, reactions and visual tests will also be discussed.
 Inter-conversion of the related functional groups and their reaction mechanisms are also included.